eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 seems reasonable to assume that re-issuance should be possible for any PID or attestation issued to a Wallet Unit.
 An Attestation Rulebook shall indicate if re-issuance shall be supported for a specific PID or attestation.
-To this end, the ARF will recommend that during first-time issuance, each Access Token is accompanied by a corresponding Refresh Token.
+To this end, the ARF will recommend that during first-time issuance of a PID or attestation that supports re-issuance, each Access Token shall be accompanied by a corresponding Refresh Token.

 The \[OpenID4VCI\] specification also supports batch issuance of